keiranbray/arcgis-self-service-onboarding/README.md

 ### Azure static web app

 - Go to portal.azure.com
-- Go to static web apps and Create
+- Go to static web apps and Create.
+The free tier is fine.
 - Give your static web app a name (reference the portal/agol you are creating it for) and assign it to a resource group (used to group resources together in billing reports)
 - Under Source, select the github repo you forked above